andrewcannan/infinite_realms/README.md

 - The owner aims to offer a carefully curated selection of anime collectibles, gifts, and comic books.
 This includes both well-loved classics and the latest releases, ensuring there's something for every fan.
 - The owner wants customers to have a positive and enjoyable shopping experience.
 This includes a user-friendly website that is easily navigable.
 - The owner wants to offer customers the ability to express their opinions, providing valuable insights for both the owner and potential buyers.
 - Customer satisfaction is a top priority.
-The owner is dedicated to providing excellent customer service, which includes timely responses to inquiries, assistance with orders, and addressing any concerns that may arise.
+The owner is dedicated to providing excellent customer service, which includes timely responses to enquiries, assistance with orders, and addressing any concerns that may arise.
 <br><br>

 ### Shoppers Goals